Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Brigham Young University

-BYU requires all drone operations on or over campus property to be approved by the Risk Management Office with coordination through campus police (BYU Police Department).
-LaVell Edwards Stadium is subject to FAA TFR restrictions during athletic events.
-Additional campus restrictions prohibit flights over the Provo Utah Temple adjacent to campus, over campus housing areas, and in specified sensitive research zones.
+BYU requires all drone operations on campus to be approved by the Risk Management Office and campus police.
+LaVell Edwards Stadium has a temporary flight restriction during events.
+Additional restrictions on flights over temple and residential areas.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.